 by Monica Tadros, M.D., F.A.C.S.

-What is a Deviated Septum & How Is a Deviated Septum is Treated?
+What is a Deviated Septum & How It Treated?

 Many times fractures of the septum are overlooked after nasal trauma in children and teens if a CT scan or endoscopic evaluation is not performed because the septum is a deep structure that cannot be well visualized externally.
 Over time the shape of the deviated septum may worsen the nasal airway and sinuses for many NJ individuals.
 It can consequently lead to chronic mouth breathing and affect nasal development.